ShareMyWebStuff/template-lambda-layer-common/README.md

 ## Introduction

 A lambda layer is where code common to lambda functions is placed.
 Each function can have upto 5 layers.
 Layers help to reduce the size of the lambda functions by placing code in the layers, this will also reduce the cold start time of the functions.
-The lowest layer will probably have code common to all functions (in this project database access), then at the next level I will have a layer that is specific only to tutors or a smaller subset of the project.
-In tutor lambda functions they will contain both layers in other functions they will only contain the lowest level (database).
+The lowest layer will probably have code common to all functions (for instance database handling), then the next layer will be mor specific.

 This layer contains the following bcryptjs